Lynk Tools

 • Add Part 1 to your channel schedule to air at 08:00

-• Use the Auto Asset Replacement tool to automatically replace a placeholder with Part 1 when it's ready
+• Use the Schedule Automation tool to automatically replace a placeholder with Part 1 when it's ready

 • Part 1 finishes recording at 08:00 and immediately starts airing